Botler-Dev/Botler/docs/Development/Modules/Megalog/Architecture.md

 The `AuditLogMatcher` is responsible for taking audit-log match requests and try to resolve them.
 This is done using a provided match filter which is run on new polled audit-log entries and is used to map Discord client events to audit-log entires.
 Once a match is found a listener is called and the request is removed from the match queue.

 The matcher itself does not make any guarantees that a matching audit-log entry will be found and that the listener will ever be called.
 It will drop requests after some time and has queues with limited sizes for each guild.
-To improve the efficiency and matching accuracy the matcher's behavior can be adjusted via the database megalog settings.
+To improve the efficiency and matching accuracy the matcher's behavior can be adjusted via the [module settings](Configuration.md).

 ## Client Event Listeners

 The client event listeners are not really a component but the accumulated usage of all the above-mentioned parts.
 They register the listeners in the [Discord client](https://discord.js.org/#/docs/main/stable/class/Client) and communicate with all the necessary components to execute the event processing pipeline.
-Which listeners are implemented and which have the audit-log matching functionality is defined in `MegalogSupportedClientEvent` and `AuditLogSupportedClientEvent` respectively.
+What listeners are implemented and their exact behavior is defined in the [Client Events page](Client-Events.md).